pseudo-bhavik/randommm/project/README.md

 2. **Signature Request**: Frontend calls the `sign-claim` Edge Function with game data
 3. **Backend Validation**: Edge Function validates the request and signs it with the game server's private key
 4. **Smart Contract Call**: Frontend uses the signature to call `claimReward` on the smart contract
-5. **Token Transfer**: Smart contract validates the signature and transfers tokens to the player
+5. **Token Transfer**: Smart contract validates the signature and transfers $FLAPPY tokens to the player

 ### Security Features
 - **Signature Verification**: Only the designated game server can authorize token claims